Borod: Politics

 The municipal council is made up of 12 council members, including the honorary mayor (Oberbürgermeister), who were elected in a majority vote in a municipal election on 7 June 2009.

 Economy and infrastructure

 Transport

 Borod is favourably linked to the long-distance road network by Bundesstraße 8.
-The Bundesstraße joins the community with the middle centres of Hachenburg (10 km) and Altenkirchen (6 km).
+The Bundesstraße joins the municipality with the middle centres of Hachenburg (10 km) and Altenkirchen (6 km).
 To reach the Autobahn interchanges at Mogendorf (25 km) and Dierdorf (28 km), drivers take Bundesstraßen 8 and 413.
 Bundesstraße 8 also affords direct access to the Autobahn interchange at Hennef on the A 560 (AS 60) (50 km).

 Public institutions

 Public institutions are concentrated around the former school whose tower can be seen far afield.
-Right near this stand the primary school and the community house, in which is also found the fire brigade's equipment house.
-A bus loop with a waiting building rounds out the community institutions in the middle of the community.
+Right near this stand the primary school and the municipality house, in which is also found the fire brigade's equipment house.
+A bus loop with a waiting building rounds out the municipality institutions in the middle of the municipality.
 A qualified village renewal concept guarantees positive development in both the public and private sectors.